finsweet/fs-snippets/cms-library/anchor/README.md

 **1. complete-anchor-function.html**

-Complete example-code for the anchor functionality using the cms library.
+Complete example-code for the anchor functionality for the cms library.